 Little Women by Louisa May Alcott (1869)

 While Little Women is more than just a Christmas novel, the setting in which it opens in a winter during the American Civil War.
-One of the most humbling episodes in the book is when March sisters decide to give up the Christmas breakfast that they’ve been looking forward to and bring it to a local family who is nearly starving.
+One of the most humbling episodes in the book is when the March sisters decide to give up the Christmas breakfast that they’ve been looking forward to and bring it to a local family who is nearly starving.
 That is just one of the tales that will make you fall in love with this family and warm your heart this Christmas.

 Christmas at thompson hall